Here is a list of internet sites of interest to Multicians.

 Multicians.org and the History of Operating Systems

 A review of this website, and of Multics, by Colby College professor Thomas Haigh for Iterations, a publication of the Charles Babbage Institute.
-(09/13/02)
+(09/13/02) this article is no longer available at the Babbage Institute Web site as of 08/22/21.

 The Multics-Installation at the Center for Data-Processing of the Johannes-Gutenberg-University of Mainz